shashank-pd/SquadTrackr/README.md

-# SquadTrackr – Student Team Members Management System
+# SquadTrackr – Built for Teams That Build Together.

 A full-stack web application developed to manage student team members efficiently.
 Utilizing a **React.js frontend** and a **Node.js + Express backend**, this application offers features such as member addition, viewing, detailed profiles, and image uploads.
 All data is securely stored and managed using **MongoDB**.
 The app includes **data validation** to ensure proper field input and **error handling** for issues like invalid data, database errors, and file upload failures.
 The website is fully responsive and designed for both web and mobile views.